Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 <!-- markdownlint-disable first-line-h1 -->
 The `complete` starer module provides full customization of the Azure Landing Zone through the means of a `config.yaml` file that provides the ability to enable and disable modules, configure module inputs and outputs, and configure module resources.
 A custom `config.yaml` file can be passed to the `additional_files` argument of the ALZ PowerShell Module.
-Allowing to firstly design your Azure Landing Zone, and then deploy it.
+This allows you to firstly design your Azure Landing Zone, and then deploy it.
 If not specified, the default `config.yaml` file will be used, which is as follows:

   ```yaml